 The Tool Scout is a member of Amazon Associates.
-We earn a commission from qualifying purchases.
+We may earn a commission from qualifying purchases.
 Learn more.

-It is quite clear that by investing in an angle grinder, you will be getting a tool that can be handy with most of your DIY work as well.
-Its main feature?
-A cutting wheel (not a blade) that is responsible for sliding through hard materials such as bricks, concrete, and tiles.
+But what is an angle grinder and what's its main feature?
+A cutting wheel (not a blade) that is responsible for slicing through hard dense materials such as bricks, concrete, and tiles.

 As we mentioned above, the angle grinder is one of the most popular products on the relevant market.
 There are a number of different variations of angle grinders; they come in different sizes, and with or without a cord.
 Personally, going with a grinder of the cordless variety is by far the better alternative in our opinion.
 Power tools of the cordless variation provide more than adequate power and much greater versatility.

 First and foremost, you should ensure that you have all the required tools for this process.
-Apart from the angle grinder, this includes a power source and a long cable (unless it is the cordless model), along with the earmuffs, goggles, C-clamp and an adequate metal disc.
+Apart from the angle grinder, this includes a power source and a long cable (unless it is the cordless model), along with the earmuffs, safety goggles, C-clamp and an adequate metal cutoff disc.
 Last but not least, you should have the metal that you want to cut, set and ready.

 Once you have all the tools set and ready in place, it is time to prepare the angle grinder for the cutting process.
-That is done by attaching the appropriate metal disc and putting the spindle nut in the right place.
+That is done by attaching the appropriate metal cutoff disc and putting the spindle nut in the right place.

 Also, unless the angle grinder that you are using is cordless, this is the time to plug it into a power source.
 The next step is to fix the metal and mark the cut with a permanent marker.
 Once you have done that it is time to begin the process.
 Hold the angle grinder with both of your hands and start cutting with firm precision.
 Follow the line that you have previously marked and control the kickback ensuring that the cutting is light and smooth.